awsdocs/amazon-route53-docs/doc_source/domain-click-email-link.md

 1. After the change or deletion is canceled, you can change the contact information or delete the domain again, and we'll send you another authorization email\.

-1. If you encounter issues while resending the authorization email, you can contact customer support for free\.
-For more information, see [Contacting Customer Support About Domain Registration Issues](domain-contact-support.md)\.
+1. If you encounter issues while resending the authorization email, you can contact AWS Support for free\.
+For more information, see [Contacting AWS Support about domain registration issues](domain-contact-support.md)\.